jwpconsulting/projectify/projectify/help/markdown_en/quota.md

 - You can invite and add up to 1 additional team member, for a total of 2 including yourself.
 - You can create up to 10 projects
-- You can create up to 100 sections
 - You can create up to 1000 tasks

 If you would like to create more items, and invite more users to your